The Most Used – Useless Metric In Sales!

 It’s time we change the approach to assigning probabilities and weighting our forecasts.
 Weighted forecasting can be very good, but it has to be built on valid assumptions and strong foundations.
 What if we changed the way we looked are assigning probabilities to consider things like urgency of customer need, our solution fit, the business justification, our current and past relationships with the account, the process the customer will use to make a buying decision or several other things.
 If we considered these, we’d have a much more accurate view of what our business will be–opportunity by opportunity and across the entire pipeline.
 We’d have a set of numbers, our management team would have more confidence in, and that we believe we can deliver.

 It’s an easy shift that can have a profound impact.
 I’ve touched on only a few items here, but the real secrets are in a short white paper and worksheet, I’ve written.
 Send me an email email@example.com —unfortunately, you can’t put on the last e for excellence.
 Ask me, “How can I increase my odds of winning?”
-I’d be delighted to send you the white paper.For a free peek at Sales Manager Survival Guide, being launched on May 24, click the picture or link.
+I’d be delighted to send you the white paper.For a free peek at Sales Manager Survival Guide, click the picture or link.
 You’ll get the Table of Contents, Foreword, and 2 free Chapters.
 Free Sample